p-stackforge/Filebase-support/Readme.md

 ## 📦 Features

-- ✅ Smart keyword search & highlight.
-- ✅ Search inside files without opening them.
-- ⚡ Simple search filters.
-- 🔒 Wildcard search.
-- 🌐 Real time search.
+- Instant full-text search across PDF, DOCX, XLSX, TXT and images (OCR).
+- Lightning-fast Lucene-powered indexing with near-instant results.
+- Keyword highlight and in-app preview with context-aware snippets.
+- Simple filters: filename, extension, path, date range and file type.
+- Wildcard and flexible pattern search (* and ? support).
+- Background extraction & chunked indexing (Apache Tika integration).
+- Fast entity extraction (emails, phones, dates) with custom patterns.
+- Folder monitoring and multiple collections.
+- Offline-first and local-only indexing for privacy.
+- Windows-native performance (.NET/C#) and low footprint.

 ---

 ## 🧠 Overview

-Filebase is a fully private and fast file search engine.
-It is a single window app which can monitor a folder and produce instant search results.
-Filebase is useful to instantly search unstructured data in files like pdf, doc, docx etc.
+Filebase is a private, high-performance file search app for Windows.
+It pre-indexes and extracts content from monitored folders in the background (using Lucene + Tika/OCR), returns near-instant search results, and keeps all data local so your files never leave your device.

 ---

-## 🛠️ How to Install
+## 🛠️ How to Install / How to Use

-Download and install the app from the [official website](https://abc.com).
+1. Download the beta from the official website or the Download page.
+2. Install on Windows 10/11 (requires .NET runtime).
+3. Add one or more folders (collections) to monitor — Filebase will index them in the background.
+4. Type keywords or use filters to get instant results; click a result to open or view the highlighted in-app preview.
+5. Use keywords, wildcards, and filters to refine searches.

+(Beta is free; feedback helps improve features.)

 ---